davatorium/rofi/doc/rofi.1.markdown

     `+` Case insensitive and Sorting enabled
     `±` Sorting and Case sensitivity enabled"

+### Why do I see different icons for run,drun and window mode

+Each of these modes uses different methods of resolving the icon:

+* Window: It first uses the icon that the application exposes via the X11 Server, if none is set it does a lookup of the window Class name in the icon theme.
+* drun: It uses the icon set in the desktop file.
+* run: It does a lookup using the executable name.

 ## EXAMPLES

 Some basic usage examples of **rofi**: